chrplr/PCBS/docs/first-things-first.rst

 If you can afford to spend a few weeks of your life to learn a text editor, learn Emacs (see https://realpython.com/emacs-the-best-python-editor/).

+An alternative is to install Visual Studio Code from https://code.visualstudio.com

 The R statistical software